seerocode/mta-alerts-scraper/README.md

 #### Install and run (Linux virtual machine instructions)

 I strongly recommend that if you **MUST** run this scraper, that you do so on a virtual machine.
 There is no continue option in this scraper so you can't currently scrape from a page you left off at if the script fails.
-I welcome you to add to open a PR to change that!
+I welcome you to open a PR to change that!

 1. Confirm that you have Docker, Python, and pip installed on your virtual machine.